opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

    After clicking **Finish** button Eclipse will load all selected projects into workspace.
 And... will indicate numerous errors:

       .. image:: images/eclipse_8_false_alarm.png
-         :alt: Confusing Eclipce screen with numerous errors
+         :alt: Confusing Eclipse screen with numerous errors
          :align: center

    However **all these errors are only false-alarms**!

    To help Eclipse to understand that there are no any errors choose OpenCV library in *Package Explorer* (left mouse click) and press **F5** button on your keyboard.
 Then choose any sample (except first samples in *Tutorial Base* and *Tutorial Advanced*) and also press **F5**.

-   After this manipulation Eclips will rebuild your workspace and error icons will disappear one by one:
+   After this manipulation Eclipse will rebuild your workspace and error icons will disappear one after another:

       .. image:: images/eclipse_9_errors_dissapearing.png
          :alt: After small help Eclipse removes error icons!
          :align: center

-   Once Eclipse completes build you will have clean workspace without any build error:
+   Once Eclipse completes build you will have the clean workspace without any build errors:

       .. image:: images/eclipse_10_crystal_clean.png
          :alt: OpenCV package imported into Eclipse